0x1h0b/Network-Packet-Analyzer/README.md

 ## To Do:-

-we know that HTTP data are not encrypted,they are transmitted as plain text.and also for the fact that they use port 80 as their source and destination ports. so we can use these facts to generalize that whenever the port address is 80 we should pass the core data to a function which is capable of properly formatting the texts and display it to the user.
+We know that HTTP data are not encrypted,they are transmitted as plain text.
+And also for the fact that they use port 80 at server side (on browser side, port can be anything greater than 1024).
+So we can use these facts to generalize that whenever the port address is 80, we should pass the core data to a function which is capable of properly formatting the texts and display it to the user.

 ## References:-
 1. [Socket Programming](https://docs.python.org/3/howto/sockets.html)